 Panels¶

-- Click the "+ Add Panel" button in your workspace
+- Click "+ Add Panel" button at the bottom of the workspace

 - Select the desired panel type